wsvoboda/tip-calculator/README.md

 # Tip Calculator

+You can access this site using this link: https://wsvoboda.github.io/tip-calculator/

 This site takes your bill amount, the percentage you would like to tip, and provides your total.

 ![blanktipcalc](https://user-images.githubusercontent.com/78281930/114287885-75c6c280-9a30-11eb-997e-26d06b1cbc76.png)